percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/recipes_ibkx_gtid.rst

 stores the ``GTID`` value in the :file:`xtrabackup_binlog_info` when doing the backup of |MySQL| and |Percona Server| 5.7 with the ``GTID`` mode enabled.
-This information can be used to create a new (or repair a broken) ``GTID`` based slave.
+This information can be used to create a new (or repair a broken) ``GTID`` based replica.

-STEP 1: Take a backup from any server on the replication environment, master or slave
+STEP 1: Take a backup from any server on the replication environment, source or replica.
 =========================================================================================

 The following command takes a backup and saves it in the :file:`/data/backups/$TIMESTAMP` folder: